 The County's Action Plan and Comprehensive Policies and Procedures were created, approved by HUD and are uploaded to the County website.
 Since the first Action Plan, the County has produced an amendment to the Action Plan, which went through public and HUD approval and is also on the County Website.
 The County has developed a second amended action plan which is undergoing the public review process.
-The previous QPR has been uploaded to the County Website.
+The previous QPR has been uploaded to the County Website but information regarding Measures had to recorded in the narrative as there is an error that has carried over in the Measures data which we can't resolve in DRGR.
+Due to this, measure will not be recorded in this QPR for the Voluntary Buyout Program but instead will again be provided in the Narrative update to that program.
 Projects and activities have been set up in DRGR and the necessary funding has been allocated.
 The County has identified the individuals who will participate in the CDBG-MIT Citizen Advisory Committee.
 Moreover, the staff for the Program Review Committee have been confirmed.
 The County is currently undertaking a substantial amendment to close the Planning project and reallocate the \$10,000 in Planning to the County's infrastructure projects.
 This will result in \$2,000 being added to the Culler Road Project, \$2,000 being added to the Charles Town Rd.
 Project, and \$6,000 being added to the South Central County Road Project.
-Administrative activity during this quarter resulted in the drawdown of \$1,202.50.
+There were no drawdowns for Administrative activity during this quarter.